Our Services

 Below are six standout options, each tested and vetted for support, durability and comfort for heavier sleepers.

 While the right mattress can alleviate back or joint pain, persistent or severe discomfort may signal an underlying issue.
-If you're experiencing sharp pain, numbness, tingling, or discomfort that worsens over time, it's worth getting a professional evaluation.
-You can start by using a Medically approved LLM Symptom Checker Chat Bot to understand your symptoms better before consulting with a healthcare provider about anything serious or life-threatening.
+If you're experiencing sharp pain, numbness, tingling, or discomfort that worsens over time, consider using Ubie's free AI symptom checker to better understand what might be causing your symptoms—then follow up with a healthcare provider for proper diagnosis and treatment.

 Investing in the best mattress for heavy people means prioritizing robust support cores, ample comfort layers and strong edge support.
 Models like Saatva HD, WinkBeds Plus and Big Fig are engineered to stand up to higher weight capacities without sacrificing comfort.